How to Start a Stock Brokerage Firm

 One advantage of buying a platform is that it enables brokers to benefit from market-tested software.
 This, in turn, cuts down your solution’s development cycle and time-to-market.

 It may seem like licensing an off-the-shelf platform would limit the platform’s look and feel, however, this is not the case.
-For example, a solution like DXtrade XT offers a white-label trading platform with an extensive configuration engine to support even the most bespoke workflows.
+For example, a solution like DXtrade offers a white-label trading platform with an extensive configuration engine to support even the most bespoke workflows.

-DXtrade XT has been developed to allow brokers to tailor their platform according to their unique needs, to match the user’s color palette and preference for the overall look.
-New stock brokers can even have it ready to deploy within a month.
+DXtrade has been developed to allow brokers to tailor their platform according to their unique needs, to match the user’s color palette and preference for the overall look.

 6 things to consider when choosing a trading platform